 Ettore Boiardi was an Italian-American immigrant born in 1897.
 He first worked as a cook at 10 years old, while still living in Italy.
 At the age of 16, he immigrated to America and took the name of “Hector Boiardi” as he passed through Ellis Island.

 From there, he worked at a number of high-end restaurants in New York.
-He eventually became a chef and wanted to open up his own restaurant.
-At 24, he and his wife relocated to Cleveland, Ohio and indeed opened up their own restaurant.
+He eventually became a chef but desired to have his own restaurant.
+At 24, he and his wife relocated to Cleveland, OH and indeed opened up their own restaurant.
 They called it, “Il Giardino d’Italia,” which translates to “The Garden of Italy.”

 By the late 1930s, Boiardi was selling his canned spaghetti to A&P stores, reaching a national market.
 The U.S. military commissioned Boirardi during World War II to produce army rations, requiring his factory to run 24/7.
 After the war, the company was sold to American Home Products in 1946 so that everyone working there could keep their jobs.

 Eventually, Chef Boyardee food products were sold to ConAgra Foods and the rest is history!

 - Boiardi directed the catering for President Woodrow Wilson’s second marriage.